JuanPVelasquezR/odin-recipes/README.md

 My first Odin Project on HTML!

-If you need a web with a recipe about make "Arroz con Pollo"
+If you need a web with a recipe about make "Cheesecake and Tacos"

+This page is an Odin path project, using basic HTML elements.